le-ander/MSc_Bioinfo-Experimental_Design/README.md

 - Pickling (reuse cudasim)  (Jonas)

-- Use analytical model to validate project (see Julianes thesis) (?)
+- Only load packages when required (libsbml and means) (wati for Julianes opinion)

 ## Further work ideas